mrtkp9993/Numerical-Methods-in-Fortran/Algorithms.md

 # Algorithms

 The list of algorithms currently implemented is as follows.
+List was last updated at 20/05/2021.

 <table>
 <thead>